castro-gzlz/mr-plotter/README.md

 ![example4_joint](https://github.com/user-attachments/assets/704ddc08-3f0f-4cff-931b-fa312eafe73b)

-In this example you can also see how to contextualize your favorite planet (in thie case L 98-59 d; [Demangeon et al. 2021](https://ui.adsabs.harvard.edu/abs/2021A%26A...653A..41D/abstract)) with a new color not included in the color map (left panel), and a color following the non-numerical color code (right panel; L 98-59 d was discovered by TESS).
+In this example we can also see how to contextualize a planet (in this case L 98-59 d; [Demangeon et al. 2021](https://ui.adsabs.harvard.edu/abs/2021A%26A...653A..41D/abstract)) with a new color not included in the color map (left panel), and a color following the non-numerical color code (right panel; L 98-59 d was discovered by TESS).

 ### Example 5: Two-column plots, isodensity curves and more interior models!